The Grassmarket

 1: The Grassmarket is an unexpected surprise in the heart of the city.
 Although the outside dining areas are usually busy it’s a great spot to soak up the atmosphere of the old town.

-3: The pubs in the Grassmarket are some of the best in the city so if you want to sample a dram or two in authentic Scottish surroundings (unfortunately with tourist prices) you won’t go far wrong by visiting the square.
+3: The pubs in the Grassmarket are some of the best in the city, so if you want to sample a dram or two in authentic Scottish surroundings (unfortunately with tourist prices), you won’t go far wrong by visiting the square.

 Visiting Tips

-3: If you’re just visiting Edinburgh for a day trip you might consider starting at the Grassmarket then heading up Victoria Street and turning left to explore the Royal Mile and Edinburgh Castle.
+3: If you’re just visiting Edinburgh for a day trip, you might consider starting at the Grassmarket, then heading up Victoria Street and turning left to explore the Royal Mile and Edinburgh Castle.

 Head back to the square and continue south up the incline of Candlemaker Row where you’ll find the national museum and Greyfriars Kirk, then return to the Grassmarket for a late-afternoon meal.
-I guarantee you’ll have a great day with that wee itinerary.

 Tourist Information

 To the east of The Grassmarket, you’ll find a small roundabout and roads that lead off towards the Cowgate and Candlemaker Row.
+The Cowgate road passes under the George IV bridge, but after that point, there isn’t much to see other than a few pubs (Brewdog, postcode EH1 1JS, is highly recommended).

-Across the road from Greyfriars is the National Museum of Scotland which is free to enter and offers enough things to see and do to keep a family occupied for most of the day.
+Candlemaker Row, on the other hand, leads uphill towards Greyfriars Kirk which has its own fascinating history, and it’s also the final resting place of Greyfriars Bobby, the faithful Scotts terrier.
+Across the road from the kirk is the National Museum of Scotland, which is free to enter and offers enough things to see and do to keep a family occupied for most of the day.

-You could then head back down Candlemaker Row and up Victoria Street to do a bit of shopping (some of the best independent craft shops in Edinburgh are to be found there) before turning north in the direction of Lawnmarket where you’ll find the ever-busy Royal Mile which is the beating heart of Edinburgh’s Old Town.
+After the museum, you can do an about-turn and head in the opposite direction down the George IV Bridge to the Elephant House café (postcode EH1 1EN), where J.K.
+Rowling wrote her first Harry Potter book.
+You could then head back down Candlemaker Row and up Victoria Street to do some shopping before turning north in the direction of Lawnmarket, where you’ll find the mediaeval Royal Mile, which is the beating heart of Edinburgh’s Old Town.

 Resources: